The Truth Commission: History

 The Truth Commission debuted in the USWA in 1997, where Recon and Kurrgan (then known as The Interrogator) captured the USWA Tag Team Championship and Tank briefly captured the USWA Unified World Heavyweight Championship.
 Their manager, the Commandant, was an actor who had met Bret Hart while Hart was filming in South Africa.
 Hart recommended him to the WWF as a manager for the Truth Commission.
 It was rumored in 1997 that Truth Commission would be the bodyguards and hired guns of The Hart Foundation.
-During a 1997 WWE tour of South Africa, The Commandant, stated during a promo that he was going to unleash his Commandos and Militia upon WWF by bringing glory to the South African nation.
+During a 1997 WWF tour of South Africa, The Commandant, stated during a promo that he was going to unleash his Commandos and Militia upon WWF by bringing glory to the South African nation.

 Upon moving to the WWF, the Commandant was quickly replaced by Truth Commission member The Jackyl because the Commandant wasn't trained to wrestle or take bumps and Vince McMahon wanted a manager who could take bumps and wrestle.
 Incidentally, Jackyl was initially more interested in being a wrestler than the group's manager, but WWF booker Vince McMahon convinced him to cut promos on behalf of the Truth Commission because of his verbal talent.
 Tank departed from the WWF after two matches.
 The Interrogator name was changed to Kurrgan in November 1997 and he was pushed as a monster heel while Recon and Sniper competed as a tag team.